hyperledger/fabric/docs/source/chaincode_lifecycle.md

 ## Upgrade a chaincode

-You can upgrade a chaincode using the same Fabric lifecycle process as you used to install and start the chainocode.
+You can upgrade a chaincode using the same Fabric lifecycle process as you used to install and start the chaincode.
 You can upgrade the chaincode binaries, or only update the chaincode policies.
 Follow these steps to upgrade a chaincode:

 1. **Repackage the chaincode:** You only need to complete this step if you are